2021 Vault Rankings

 We look forward to participating in virtual OCI and building our 2021 summer associate class.

 News & Awards

-Dechert’s enhanced employee benefits to support the physical, mental, emotional and financial wellbeing of our people especially during the COVID-19 pandemic were profiled in June 2020 by Employee Benefits magazine.
+Dechert’s enhanced employee benefits to support the physical, mental, emotional, and financial well-being of people especially during the COVID-19 pandemic, were profiled in June 2020 by Employee Benefits magazine.
 Initiatives including Gratitude Week were referenced as new and creative ways to recognize and acknowledge employees within the Dechert community.